Apple Search Ads 103: Campaign, Ad Groups, and Bid Analysis

 See Search Ads Maven in Action

-Now that we have a good foundation on our bids and how we want to control our budget, in our next installment we shall feature ad variations and reporting for ASA.
+Now that we have a good foundation on our bids and how we want to control our budget, in our next installment we shall feature ad variations and reporting for Apple Search Ads.